seska451/yams/README.md

 3. Push to your branch
 4. Submit for PR.

-The build script script will do just enough to ensure there isn't any large mistakes going on.
+The build script will do just enough to ensure there isn't any large mistakes going on.
+It will also start the documentation server locally for you to review your changes.
+If you change and save a markdown file, it will hot reload it.

 ## DCS World Editing 'Nuances'